 Birds recorded on ORR and its boundary waters include the 228 species documented by Roy et al. (2014) plus the cackling goose (Branta hutchinsii), purple gallinule (Porphyrio martinicus), American bittern (Botaurus lentiginosus) and federally threatened wood stork (Mycteria Americana) for a total of 232 species.
-Most of these species are protected under the Migratory Bird Treaty Act and Executive Order 13186, Responsibilities of Federal Agencies to Protect Migratory Birds.
+Most of these species are protected under the Migratory Bird Treaty Act (MBTA 1918) and Executive Order 13186, Responsibilities of Federal Agencies to Protect Migratory Birds (EO 2001).
 DOE's updated memorandum of understanding on migratory birds with the US Fish and Wildlife Service (FWS) (DOE-FWS 2013) strengthens migratory bird conservation on ORR through enhanced collaboration between DOE and FWS.

 Breeding bird surveys conducted along varying numbers of up to 10 routes on ORR provide data for the Partners in Flight Program.
-Five public nature walks were held on ORR during 2019.
-Topics included American woodcock and birds of prey, birds, frog calls, a reptiles and amphibians inventory, and history of ORR.
+Eight public nature walks scheduled to be held on ORR during 2020 were cancelled due to the COVID-19 pandemic.
+Topics included American woodcock (shown in Figure 1.4) and birds of prey, birds, frog calls, a reptiles and amphibians inventory, and history of ORR.
 In past years ORR has been nominated for the Presidential Migratory Bird Federal Stewardship Award.
-A technical manuscript, Oak Ridge Reservation Bird Records and Population Trends (Roy et al. 2014), documents all known ORR bird records since 1950, as well as population trends for 32 species of birds.
+A technical manuscript, Oak Ridge Reservation Bird Records and Population Trends (Roy et al. 2014), documents known ORR bird records since 1950 and population trends for 32 species of birds.